ScientificX/Functional-Reactive-Programming/frp-resources-page.md

 *Conal Elliot.\
 TODO: Add name of blog.
 2008.*

+TODO: Add link to Kavi Arya's paper that was the focus of the 1989 talk.

 [A High Level Framework for Interactive, Animated 3D Graphics Applications](http://conal.net/papers/siggraph94.pdf)\
 *Conal Elliott, Greg Schechter, Ricky Yeung, Salim Abi-Ezzi.\